darkarp/algorename/README.md

 ## Introduction

-This utility is a Python script designed to rename files in a folder or an individual file by shifting each alphabetic character in the filenames to the left by 1.
+This utility is a Python script designed to rename files in a folder or an individual file based on a dynamically loaded algorithm.
+It utilizes multiprocessing for efficiency and can operate recursively on directories.
+The example algorithm shifts each alphabetic character in the filenames to the left by 1.

 ## Prerequisites